Destination Iran believes that a trip to Iran is “The Journey of Your Life”. I try to explain here why it’s so.

 Birthplace of Ancient Religions

-Iran is the origin of some of the ancient religions influencing various nations, religions, cultures, etc. Zoroastrianism, Mithraism, and Manichaeism immersed in Iran.
+Iran is the origin of some of the ancient religions influencing various nations, religions, cultures, etc. Zoroastrianism, Mithraism, and Manichaeism were immersed in Iran.
 The worship of Anahita, the Goddess of water was carried out in Iran.
 Christianity was largely influenced by Mithraism.

 Today the majority of Iranians are Shiite Muslims.
 This branch of Islam is different from the majority of the Muslim world’s Sunnis.
 The reasons could be sought in the ancient history, culture, and religions of Iranians.